littlepetal/MTRX2700-Major-Project/README.md

 #### Dependencies
 - The serialisation module would take information from one module and would output information into a terminal where it would be displayed
 - The serialisation module would work in conjunction with lidar, accelerometer and gyro as it would be displaying relevant measurements into the terminal
-- The serialisation module would work in conjunction with the speaker to produce the right sound effect.
+- The serialisation module would work in conjunction with the speaker to produce the right sound effect

 #### Usability
+- First the functions are initialised so that the messages are being sent across from the modules
+- message is being typed across the board -> output message should be received
+- measurements should be displayed on a terminal
+-

 #### Functionality